aleasimulator/AleaNG/README.md

 ##### Software licence:

 This software is provided as is, free of charge under the terms of the LGPL licence.
 It uses jFreeChart and itextpdf libraries to generate charts.
-It is an extension of more general toolkits GridSim and SimJava.
+AleaNG is an extension of more general toolkits GridSim and SimJava.

 ##### Important

-When using AleaNG in your paper or presentation, please use the following citations as an acknowledgement.
-Thank you!
+When using AleaNG in your paper or presentation, please use the following citation as an acknowledgement.
 * Dalibor Klusáček and Václav Chlumský. "*Fair-sharing simulator: Toward fair scheduling in batch computing systems*".
 In The International Journal of High Performance Computing Applications, Sage, 2025. https://doi.org/10.1177/10943420251385673

+(To acknowledge GridSim and SimJava, please consult their project webpages for proper references: https://clouds.cis.unimelb.edu.au/gridsim/ and https://www.icsa.inf.ed.ac.uk/research/groups/hase/simjava/).
+Thank you!